 - The trust was formed by an instrument dated February 17, 2021.

 It means just the opposite when the term “U/D/T” or “UDT” appears in a trust instrument.
-UDT stands for “under declaration of trust," and this indicates that the grantor and the trustee are the same person.
+UDT stands for “under declaration of trust," and this indicates that the grantor and the trustee are the same people.
 The grantor maintains control over the assets they've placed into the trust, and they can only do this if the trust is revocable.

 A Word About Testamentary Trusts

 The terms and beneficiaries of a testamentary trust are based on instructions contained in the decedent's will, so a testamentary trust always carries a UAD designation.

 This type of trust is typically created by the executor of the decedent's estate as part of the probate process, according to the wishes of the decedent as contained in her will.
-The trust instrument should cite the name of the deceased grantor, the name of her nominated trustee, and state in which it was created under the terms of the decedent's will.
+The trust instrument should cite the name of the deceased grantor, the name of her nominated trustee, and the state in which it was created under the terms of the decedent's will.
 It should state that the grantor is now deceased.

 The information contained in this article is not intended as legal advice and it is not a substitute for legal advice.
 If you’re considering forming a trust, please consult with an estate planning attorney who can advise you regarding the pros and cons of different types of trusts and how they might meet your needs if you're considering forming one.